Planning for the Empty Nest Retirement Years

 People accustomed to structure in their lives struggle facing seemingly endless open hours.
 Lacking that structure can make them feel bored, frustrated and adrift.

 Retirement and an empty house also means they lose the social connections that help support their emotional health.
-Berger said that although many people don’t view work as a social outlet, most say that they’ll miss their coworkers even if they’re ready to leave the work behind, learn more about how Sell Houses Fast Charleston.
+Berger said that although many people don’t view work as a social outlet, most say that they’ll miss their coworkers even if they’re ready to leave the work behind.

 While their children live at home, parents’ social circle includes the parents of their children’s friends, teachers, coaches and instructors.
 But once the children leave home, those relationships likely fall by the wayside.
 People who downsize and move once their children leave home also lose relationships with neighbors.